 The attainability of the HCRB and SLDCRB are questions of both practical and fundamental significance.
-From a practical viewpoint, implementing collective measurements on even a finite number of copies of the probe state is difficult~\cite{roccia2017entangling,parniak2018beating,hou2018deterministic,wu2019experimentally,yuan2020direct,conlon2022approaching}.
+From a practical viewpoint, implementing collective measurements on even a finite number of copies of the probe state is difficult~\cite{roccia2017entangling,parniak2018beating,hou2018deterministic,wu2019experimentally,yuan2020direct,conlon2023approaching,conlon2023discriminating}.
+Additionally, it has recently been shown that both of these bounds can be arbitrarily far from the attainable, finite copy precision~\cite{das2024holevo}.
 Hence, knowledge of the necessary and sufficient conditions to saturate the HCRB or SLDCRB with collective measurements on a finite number of copies will be very beneficial.
 From a theoretical viewpoint, the attainability of the SLDCRB is intrinsically related to measurement incompatibility~\cite{lu2021incorporating} and the uncertainty principle~\cite{robertson1929uncertainty,arthurs1965simultaneous,heisenberg1985anschaulichen,ozawa2003universally,ozawa2004uncertainty,branciard2013error,watanabe2011uncertainty}.
 The necessary and sufficient conditions for saturating the SLDCRB in the infinite-copy limit are known~\cite{ragy2016compatibility}.
-In spite of some recent progress~\cite{amari2000methods,suzuki2020quantum,pezze2017optimal,yang2019optimal,PhysRevLett.128.250502,PhysRevA.105.062442}, when the SLDCRB can be saturated with measurements on a finite number of copies of the probe state remains an open problem~\cite{horodecki2022five}.
+In spite of some recent progress~\cite{amari2000methods,suzuki2020quantum,pezze2017optimal,yang2019optimal,PhysRevLett.128.250502,PhysRevA.105.062442,conlon2024role}, when the SLDCRB can be saturated with measurements on a finite number of copies of the probe state remains an open problem~\cite{horodecki2022five}.

 In this work we introduce the \textit{gap persistence theorem} to solve these problems.
 Put simply, a gap persistence theorem between two bounds states that the two bounds can be equal for any finite number of copies of the probe state, if and only if they are equal for a single-copy of the probe state.
 Hence, if the gap persistence theorem can be shown to hold for either the HCRB or SLDCRB and an appropriate separable measurement bound, the question of finite-copy attainability reduces to that of single-copy attainability.
 Perhaps more importantly, the gap persistence theorem also implies that if the HCRB or SLDCRB cannot be attained with separable measurements on a single-copy of the probe state, then these two bounds can \textit{never} be saturated by any measurement on finite copies of the probe state, i.e. the gap persists.